Steve Beshear: Political interim and 1996 Senate bid

 The campaign turned personal during the second of two debates between the two candidates when McConnell charged that the Iroquois Hunt Club, to which Beshear belonged, had no African-American members and was racially discriminatory.
 Beshear denied that the club was discriminatory and fired back that a prominent McConnell supporter from Louisville was "virulently anti-women."
 McConnell countered that Beshear had taken money from a labor union group that was under investigation for links to organized crime.
 After the debate, it was revealed that the Pendennis Club, of which McConnell had been a member, was under investigation for discriminatory membership practices; McConnell claimed he had resigned his membership in the club after perceiving that it practiced discrimination, but did not express his reasons for resigning to the club's membership or leadership.
-Ultimately, none of Beshear's arguments gained much traction, and he lost the race by a 724,794 votes (55.5%) to 560,012 (42.9%).
+Ultimately, none of Beshear's arguments gained much traction, and he lost the race by 724,794 votes (55.5%) to 560,012 (42.9%).
 At the time, it was the largest victory margin of McConnell's career.
 In a 2009 biography of McConnell, author John David Dyche wrote that Beshear "had no illusions about his chance of success [in the race against McConnell], but for the sake of his party, and hoping to ride the coattails of President Clinton's likely re-election, he got in the race."
 After the book's release, Beshear said through a spokesman that Dyche's assessment "sounds accurate."

 Beshear continued his legal practice at Stites and Harbison following his defeat by McConnell.
 In 2001, the firm was hired to represent creditors in a bankruptcy case against Wallace Wilkinson, Beshear's opponent in the 1987 gubernatorial primary.
 The firm also represented four creditors of Wallace's Bookstore, the company through which Wilkinson had made his fortune.
 Wilkinson unsuccessfully sought to have the firm removed from the case, citing a potential conflict of interest stemming from his old political rivalry with Beshear.
 The case was eventually settled in 2002, four months after Wilkinson's death.